-opulica Rey Risks Outcome Key Risk Risk Mitigation Youth better prepared for further learning and world of work.
-Inadequate non-educator professional staff in rural special schools The department will redeploy excess non-educator professional staff from urban to rural schools A competent cohort of educators with the requisite skills for curriculum delivery and assessment in a changing world. special schools and ensure proper accommodation is provided Improved school readiness at the age of 6.
+Outcome Key Risk Risk Mitigation Youth better prepared for further learning and world of work.
+A competent cohort of educators with the requisite skills for curriculum delivery and assessment in a changing world. nadequate non-educator orofessional staff in rural special schools Inadequate non-educator professional staff in rural proper accommodation is provided Improved school readiness at the age of 6.
 A safe, secure school environment for teaching and learning.
 Collaborative and responsive infrastructure planning and implementation